austin-1070/two-stage-CMOS-opamp-with-compensation/README.md

 <p align="center">
   <img width="505" height="245" alt="Screenshot 2026-07-18 003012" src="https://github.com/user-attachments/assets/7f3ea582-2877-423b-845b-e05d4abc377d" />
 </p>
-The compensating capacitor was calculated assuming the zero of the system is placed at 10 times higher the unity gain bandwidth (GBW).
-Then using the slew rate and Miller capacitor, the bias current was calculated as 20 μA.

----
+The initial Miller compensation capacitor was selected from the target unity-gain bandwidth and phase-margin requirements.
+A starting value of 1 pF was used for the hand design.
+The bias current was estimated from the target slew rate using the relationship between the available current and the compensation capacitor.

 ### 3. Differential Input Stage (M1–M2)
 <p align="center">
   <img width="505" height="255" alt="image" src="https://github.com/user-attachments/assets/89201e1d-0c95-4ff1-95aa-d36e5e71ab4a" />
 </p>

-From the unity-gain bandwidth and the bias current, the transconductance and drain current of M1 was calculated.
-These values were then used to calculate the aspect ratio W/L of M1 as 21.363.
-The same aspect ratio was used for M2 in order to mirror both legs of the differential amplifier stage.
+The required input-stage transconductance was calculated from the target unity-gain bandwidth and the initial Miller compensation capacitor.
+The resulting transconductance and branch current were then used to calculate an aspect ratio for M1.

----
+M1 and M2 were assigned identical dimensions to maintain symmetry in the differential input pair.

 ### 4. Current Mirror Load and Tail Current Source (M3–M5)
 <p align="center">
   <img width="343" height="229" alt="image" src="https://github.com/user-attachments/assets/5f714e91-5895-4e17-b4ef-d2ce4fbaba88" />
 </p>
-The aspect ratio of M3 was found based off the maximum input common range.
-Since M3 and M4 form a 1:1 current mirror, M4 was given the same transistor dimensions.
+The aspect ratio of M3 was calculated from the upper input common-mode requirement.
+M3 and M4 were assigned equal dimensions to form a 1:1 PMOS current mirror load.
+M5 was sized to provide the required tail current for the differential input stage.

----

 ### 5. Second Gain Stage (M6–M7)
 <p align="center">
   <img width="699" height="270" alt="image" src="https://github.com/user-attachments/assets/c1cb9d26-6ba1-47e4-9105-1da74584709f" />
 </p>
-To further increase gain, M6 and M7 form a common-source amplifier that also mirrors the current from stage one.

----
+The dimensions of M6 were calculated from the required second-stage transconductance and current, and M7 was sized to establish the corresponding bias condition.

 ### 6. Bias Network (M8)

-The diode-connected reference transistor establishes the reference current of 20 uA.

-*(Show mirror ratio calculations.)*

----
+M8 is a diode-connected NMOS transistor used to generate the gate-bias voltage for the NMOS current sources.
+Its dimensions were matched to M5 so that the reference branch established the initial 20 µA bias current.

 ## Design Optimization